Basics In Statistics Question And Answers

 • Material/foreseeable risks

-• Benefits & prognosis of proposed treatment
+• Benefits and prognosis of proposed treatment

 • Alternative to the proposed treatment